Registration $45 per person.

 Lunch is not included.
 Please plan on bringing a sack lunch with you to the course.

-This Pollinator Conservation Planning Short Course is made possible with the support of the Southern Sustainable Agriculture Research and Education (SARE) program and the USDA Natural Resources Conservation Service (NRCS).
-Additional support for this training is provided by the following: the Ceres Foundation, Cinco, CS Fund, Disney Worldwide Conservation Fund, Endangered Species Chocolate, The Metabolic Studio, Turner Foundation, Whole Foods Market and its vendors, and Xerces Society members.
+This Pollinator Conservation Planning Short Course is made possible with the support of a USDA NIFA SCRI grant (Award 2012-51181-20105).
+Additional support for this training is provided by the following: Cascadian Farm, Ceres Trust, Cheerios, Clif Bar Family Foundation, CS Fund, Disney Conservation Fund, The Dudley Foundation, Endangered Species Chocolate LLC, General Mills, Häagen-Dazs, J.Crew, National Co+op Grocers, Nature Valley, Sarah K. de Coizart Article TENTH Perpetual Charitable Trust, Turner Foundation, Inc., The White Pine Fund, Whole Foods Market and its vendors, Whole Systems Foundation, and Xerces Society members.

-Introductory topics include the principles of pollinator biology, the economics of insect pollination, basic bee field identification, and evaluating pollinator habitat.
+Introductory topics include the principles of pollinator biology and integrated crop pollination, the economics of insect pollination, basic bee field identification, and evaluating pollinator habitat.
 Advanced modules will cover land management practices for pollinator protection, pollinator habitat restoration, incorporating pollinator conservation into federal conservation programs, selection of plants for pollinator enhancement sites, management of natural landscapes, and financial and technical resources to support these efforts.
 Throughout the short course these training modules are illustrated by case studies of pollinator conservation efforts across the country.

-Registrants will receive the Xerces Society's Pollinator Conservation Toolkit which includes Xerces' latest book, Attracting Native Pollinators.
-Protecting North America's Bees and Butterflies, as well as habitat management guidelines and relevant USDA-NRCS and extension publications.
+Registrants will receive the Xerces Society's Pollinator Conservation Toolkit which includes Xerces' book, Attracting Native Pollinators. as well as habitat management guidelines and relevant USDA-NRCS and extension publications.

 The Xerces Society is offering similar Pollinator Conservation Planning Short Courses across the country.
 Visit our online events page to view up-to-date short course information.
 If you would like to receive announcements about upcoming short courses, please email firstname.lastname@example.org.
 Be sure to include the following information: name, affiliation, mailing address, phone number, and the state(s) for which you would like to receive announcements.